whatyouhide/vim-lengthmatters/README.md

 ![screenshot][screenshot]

 I've had this functionality in my `.vimrc` for a long time, and finally decided to extract it into a plugin.
-The idea is extremely simple, a gazillion example of how to to this can be found online, but still...
+The idea is extremely simple, a gazillion examples of how to to this can be found online, but still...
 I like making plugins.

 ## Installation